covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Health Beliefs/SubjectiveRisks.rst

 Subjective Risks
 ================

-How likely do you think it is that you will become infected with the new coronavirus in the next 2 months?
+How likely do you think it is that you will become infected with the new coronavirus in the next 2 months? ``p_infected``
- *Variable:* ``p_infected``

 .. csv-table::